Scenes from Spain’s Great Recession (2008 – 2014)

-Thousands more joined them.
+Thousands more joined them over the next few days.
 And soon, the normally-chaotic area in Madrid’s center soon became a whole different kind of chaotic.

-The plaza was filled with campers.
+The plaza was filled with campers in tents from Decathlon.
 People sitting crosslegged in circles read manifestos and debated the issues of the day.

 ¡No hay pan para tanto chorizo!